msu-netlab/MSU_CSCI_566_PAs/README.md

 In this project you will continue the process of measuring the performance of the different communication technologies currently available for implementation of augmented reality&nbsp;(AR) services.
 The set of technologies we will consider in this assignment is:

-  - Apache Kafka
+  - Firebase
-  - Apache Pulsar
+  - Realm
-  - Google Cloud Pub/Sub
+  - RethinkDB
-  - Akka
+  - MongoDB

 Your task is to set up a basic network communication application using one of the technologies and measure its performance within the framework parameters, factors, and metrics and define your experiment.
-Additionally there are a number of pub/sub technologies our there.
+Additionally there are a number of real-time databases our there.
 If you are interested in using a technology not on the list above, please talk with me first.